pirafrank/fpiracom/pages/pages/quotes.md

 *"No man has good enough memory to make a successful liar."* <br> Abraham Lincoln

 *"Work until you no longer have to introduce yourself."* <br> Anonymous

+*"Sometimes shifting your perspective is more powerful than being smart."*<br> Astro Teller